 At the Film Forum through September 27, 2011.
 With Rutger Hauer (Pieter Bruegel), Charlotte Rampling (Mary) and Michael York (Nicholas Jonghelinck).

 Watch the trailer to see how Majewski has combined traditional painting techniques with digital compositing, but keep in mind that the film’s color is much richer.

 Bonus post: The history of my Northern Painting textbook

-Northern Painting by Charles D. Cuttler, and "Road to Cavalary" had been highlighted--which means we discussed it in class and the image probably appeared on the exam.
+I dug out my old textbook, Northern Painting by Charles D. Cuttler, and “Road to Cavalary” had been highlighted–which means we discussed it in class and the image probably appeared on the exam.
 An art history professor at the University of Iowa, Cuttler recorded his lectures on reel-to-reel tapes and his wife Cecilia transcribed them each day.
 They edited and retyped numerous versions to create Northern Painting, which was first published in 1968 by Holt, Rhinehart Winston.
 Cuttler died in 2008 at 94 years old.

 My professor, Madeline Caviness, is retired, but I recently found her on Facebook.